 Unusual Traffic Laws in the United States

-Blink and You’ll Miss the SignalUtah drivers must signal two seconds before turning.
-Sneeze at the wrong moment, and you may end up blowing your nose in an airbag.
-Utah drivers, do each other a favor — think about starting that turn signal earlier to give the driver behind you a heads-up.
+Utah drivers must signal at least two seconds before turning.
+If you’re driving in Utah, keep your eyes on the vehicles nearby.
+Also, think about starting that turn signal earlier to give the driver behind you a heads-up.